andyp223/andyp223.github.io/index.md

 </div>
 &nbsp;
 ## News
-- 02/2023: Our paper on Garbled RAM wass accepted to EUROCRYPT 2023!
+- 02/2023: Our paper on Garbled RAM was accepted to EUROCRYPT 2023!